MrRicardoAcuna7/ETL_CryptoCoins/README.md

 # ETL_CryptoCoins
-Calling a public API and transforming it to kdb table to analyze
+Use the GET method from public API and transform it to KDB+/Q table to get analyzed.

-## Call Public API
+## Make a call to Public API
-Utilize .j.k and to parse json format to kdb dictionary, .q.hg which is get command of the api endpoint
+Utilize .j.k and to parse JSON format to KDB+ dictionary, .q.hg which is getting command of the API endpoint.

-## Parse dictionary and transforming it to table kdb
+## Parse dictionary and transform it to a KDB+ table
-Use of some element (iterators, flip command,etc) to select element in the dictionary and transform it into a dictionary
+Use of some functions (iterators, flip command, etc) to select element in the dictionary and transform it into a table.

-## Create a simple visualization of prices
+## Create a simple visualization for prices
-Get list of columns field to graphic using embedpy
+Get a list of columns fields to graphic using embedpy.